 Figure 1 shows how this works graphically.
-Suppose you would like to investigate the effect of risk-seeking behavior on market prices and want to induce the utility function, $V(\text{francs}) = (\text{francs}/2)^2$ , shown in the right panel.
+Suppose you would like to investigate the effect of risk-seeking behavior on market prices and want to induce the utility function, $V(\text{francs}) = (\text{francs}/2)^2$, shown in the right panel.
 To do this, undertake the following procedures:

-- Have subjects trade in francs in a market with a maximum possible payoff (normalized here to 1) and a minimum possible payoff (normalized here to 0). - (2) Translate francs into the probability of winning the higher of a two-prize lottery according to the function p = $V(\text{francs}) = (\text{francs}/2)^2$ . - (3) Run an induction lottery to determine the prize won at the end of trading, thus determining the ultimate payoffs to subjects.
+- (1) Have subjects trade in francs in a market with a maximum possible payoff (normalized here to 1) and a minimum possible payoff (normalized here to 0). - (2) Translate francs into the probability of winning the higher of a two-prize lottery according to the function $p = V(\text{francs}) = (\text{francs}/2)^2$. - (3) At the end of trading, run an induction lottery to determine the prize won, thus determining the ultimate payoffs to subjects.

-Figure 1 shows how the translation works.
+The translation of francs to probability can be read from Figure 1.
 Start with the level of francs earned by the subject in the right panel.
-The desired level of utility for this level of francs is $(\text{francs}/2)^2$ .
-Taking this desired level of utility into the left panel to the expected utility function (the straight line) shows the probability that must correspond to this level of francs to induce the desired preferences in francs (here, p=(francs/2)).
+The desired level of utility for this level of francs is $(francs/2)^2$.
+Taking this desired level of utility into the left panel to the expected utility function (the straight line) shows the probability that must correspond to this level of francs to induce the desired preferences in francs (here, $p = (\text{francs}/2)^2$).